vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 vigorous exercise, in the evening.
 The locations including my lower leg and stomach.
 The aches were not enough to meaningfully distract me from my work.
 My evening temperature reading was 99.1.

+While I would normally do some exercises including weightlifting and pushups in the evening (I do these exercises on alternate days) I skipped those exercises to conserve my physical energy and in light of my soreness.

 ### Sleep on the night of the booster shot